kurves/TOM/tasks/README.md

 Would it really be a complete React tutorial without a simple todo app guide through?
 I created this simple todo app using react hooks.
-It's a simple app that takes a task,delete and highlight the task.
+It's a simple app that takes in a task, deletes and highlights the task.
-I initialized my project using the React npm create-react-app.
-I first created a components folder in the src public folder.
+I first created a components' folder in the src public folder.
 The components folder contained the todo,todoapp and todolist components.
 The 'Todo component' contains the logic for the individual todo.

  ![Todo1](https://user-images.githubusercontent.com/84717663/144415970-f3143993-1ead-418b-acb8-be8568f3746f.PNG)